DWTechs/Checkard.js/README.md

 ```

-String methods take a string as parameter
+String methods take a string as parameter.
-Use isString() method before any string method if you are not sure about the type of the variable is string
+Use **isString()** method before any string method if you are not sure about the variable type you will receive.

 Example :